benjaminion/upgrading-ethereum-book/src/book.md

 One problem with this approach is that, if you modify any part of the state &ndash; even a single bit &ndash; then you need to recalculate the hash of the entire serialised state.
 This is potentially an enormous overhead.
 It was dealt with in early versions of the spec by splitting the beacon state into [two parts](https://github.com/ethereum/consensus-specs/commit/0001b7b9de2bf87ff267547acdb99788cf9b463c#diff-4b26170476a5cef3886e7a1e74bb27a76abf80c7f4c4413d0ad1b47692571b6bR85): a slowly changing "crystallised" state that would rarely need re-hashing, and a smaller fast changing "active" state.
 However, this division of the state was a bit arbitrary and began to compromise some [other parts](https://github.com/ethereum/consensus-specs/pull/122#issuecomment-437170249) of the design.

-Ultimately, the split state approach was abandoned in favour of a method called "tree hashing", which later became known as Merkleization[^fn-merkleization-name].
+Ultimately, the split state approach was abandoned in favour of a method called "tree hashing", which is built on a technique called Merkleization[^fn-merkleization-name].
 That's the subject of this section.

-[^fn-merkleization-name]: The name derives from [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree), which in turn are named for the computer scientist [Ralph Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle).
+[^fn-merkleization-name]: The name Merkleization derives from [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree), which in turn are named for the computer scientist [Ralph Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle).

     I believe the noun version "Merkleization", though, is ours.
 I've adopted the [majority](https://twitter.com/sina_mahmoodi/status/1266026711512162305) preferred spelling, which is also the version that made it into the [SSZ spec](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md#merkleization).
 The ugly version won despite my [best efforts](https://twitter.com/benjaminion_xyz/status/1266049966163857408).

+Our approach will be first to recap Merkle trees, then extend them to Merkleization, and finally look at the construction of the hash tree root, which is our ultimate goal.

 #### Merkle Trees